Wesley1808/ServerCore/docs/config/DEFAULT.md

   enabled: false
   # The average MSPT to target.
   target-mspt: 35
+  # The default values for dynamic settings.
+  # If left unspecified, the maximum value will be used.
+  # Note: adding view / simulation distance here will override their value in server.properties.
+  default-values:
+    MOBCAP_PERCENTAGE: 100
+    CHUNK_TICK_DISTANCE: 10

   # The settings that will be decreased when the server is overloaded, in the specified order.
   # You can remove settings from the list that you don't want to be dynamically adjusted.
   # ► max = The maximum value the server will increase the setting to.